microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 3. Generate an access token for yourself (username) or the Postman client application your DICOM service.

-**Not:** Look at the *hints* folder or read [this page](https://docs.microsoft.com/azure/healthcare-apis/get-access-token?tabs=azure-cli#obtain-and-use-an-access-token-for-the-dicom-service) if you need help generating the token.
+**Note:** Look at the *hints* folder or read [this page](https://docs.microsoft.com/azure/healthcare-apis/get-access-token?tabs=azure-cli#obtain-and-use-an-access-token-for-the-dicom-service) if you need help generating the token.

 ### Step 3 - Choose a path for the rest of the Challenge